 For now.
 But beware of ranting below – I’ll give fair warning though.

 Back to the prong collar.
 This device was designed to keep dogs from pulling on the leash.
 It accomplishes this by providing discomfort and pain when the leash is taut.
 So, pressure on the leash is uncomfortable or painful, and the dog will avoid it.

 Actually, as long as he’s doing anything but pulling the leash taut, he should be “safe” – whatever prong collars feel like when pressure isn’t applied.
 Don’t know, I’ve never tried one of those – they’re forbidden in Sweden.
-But Grisha Stewart tested one in this video, and said they’re uncomfortable / painful even when there’s no pressure on them – and that the presence of fur doesn’t reduce the sensation.
+But Grisha Stewart tested one in this video, and said that to her they were uncomfortable / painful even when there’s no pressure on them – and that the presence of fur probably wouldn’t reduce the discomfort.

 On a walk, the dog might be behind, in front of, to the left or to the right of the person.
 As long as the person doesn’t jerk on the leash, all these positions would be equally acceptable to the dog – and the dog would have no further information about whether any of these positions would be preferable to the person walking the dog.

 When the dog performs an undesired behaviour, something nasty happens, so the dog stops doing the unwanted behaviour in order to avoid the aversive stimulus.
 In other words, when the dog pulls on leash wearing a prong collar, the leash becomes taught, causing pain – so the dog stops pulling in order to avoid the pain.

 That is actually the modern definition of punishment.
 In semi-technical terms, pulling is punished.
 In fully-technical terms, pulling is positively punished.
 Incidentally, walking-on-a-loose-leash is also negatively reinforced.
 More on this later.

 Punishment is a useless way to get behaviour